Or better: Exposure Time

 With the increase in resolution in modern cameras, the 500 rule might still create some slight blur, so people have come up with the so-called NPF rule, that also considers resolution and sensor size.
 Let me refer you to apps that will calculate that for you.
 My preferred one being photopills.

-If that interests you, let me know and I’ll make a dedicated page about milky way photography.
+If that interests you, let me know in the comments below and I’ll make a dedicated page about milky way photography.

 That should give you a good knowledge about shutter speed.
 You can now read on for even more advanced kowledge below, or…